-Sparrow (Special Concern).
-Construction activities with the potential to harm habitat of grassland breeding birds should not be undertaken between April 1 and August 31.
-Work adjacent to confirmed breeding habitat should be limited during the breeding season as much as possible to avoid harassment to these species.
+Although grassland bird SAR were not observed during field investigations, suitable habitat is present in the Study Area and proposed area of impact.
+Breeding bird surveys are recommended during Detail Design.
+If these species are confirmed present, construction activities with the potential to harm habitat of grassland breeding birds will not be undertaken between April 1 and August 31.
+Work adjacent to confirmed breeding habitat will be limited during the breeding season as much as possible to avoid harassment to these species.

-The limits of construction within grassland habitat should be reduced to the extent possible and delineated and flagged/staked in the field prior to construction to assist with the demarcation of the construction area.
+The limits of construction within grassland habitat will be reduced to the extent possible and delineated and flagged / staked in the field prior to construction to assist with the demarcation of the construction area.
 The delineated limits of construction will be reviewed by a qualified ecologist.

-Grassland habitat disturbed temporarily should be remediated to pre-existing conditions as soon as possible before the beginning of the next nesting period.
+Grassland habitat disturbed temporarily will be remediated to pre-existing conditions as soon as possible before the beginning of the next nesting period.

-6.2.3.3 Monarch
+6.2.3.4 Monarch

-Construction activities with the potential to harm Monarch eggs, caterpillar or pupae (e.g., vegetation clearing in meadow areas) should not be undertaken during the larval period which is approximately May 1 to September 30 (Mission-Monarch 2020).
+Construction activities with the potential to harm Monarch eggs, caterpillar, or pupae (e.g., vegetation clearing in meadow areas) should not be undertaken during the larval period which is approximately May 1 to September 30 (Mission-Monarch 2020).